6 Ways to Manage Your Finances While Paying Off Student LoansPublished on May 27, 2022 by Daniel Azzoli

 5. Make Larger Payments When You Can

-By attempting to lower student loan payments and paying off what you owe ahead of schedule, you can give yourself an opportunity to get started on saving for other big investments in your life.
+As you attempt to lower student loan payments by making larger principal contributions, you could pay off what you owe ahead of schedule and you can give yourself an opportunity to get started on saving for other big investments in your life.
 This could include things like buying a home, sending your kids to college, or saving up for retirement.

-Keep in mind that this will only work if you’re making your credit card payments on time.
-If you’re not, interest will start to build on your credit card, and you could find yourself with more debt than you already had.
-You should also make sure to avoid spending frivolously on your credit card just for the sake of earning rewards.
+That being said, it is important to remember that interest will start to build on your credit card, and you could find yourself with more debt than you already had.
+So make sure to avoid spending frivolously on your credit card and make sure that you can make your credit card payments on time.

 Stay Diligent to Start Paying Off Student Loans